khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

 └── test_example.py
 ```

-Then insert the content below inside the `pytest.ini`
+Then insert the content below inside the `pytest.ini`:

 ```bash
 [pytest]